Are you an adviser? Go to Unbiased Pro

 What are the disadvantages of transferring your UK pension to Spain?

-There are many disadvantages for anyone taking their pension out of the UK.
+While there are benefits to transferring your UK pension to Spain, there may also be disadvantages for anyone taking their pension out of the UK.

 • You relinquish any guaranteed retirement and death benefits attached to a defined benefit (DB) pension.